Bee Hummingbird Facts

 Among this species, the females attain a slightly larger size than that of the males.
 Females average o.09 oz (2,6 g), while males only average 0.07 oz (1.95 g).

 Body length remains different between the genders as well.
-Females average about 2.4 in (6.1 cm) in length, while males only average 2.2 in (5.5 cm).
+Females average about 2.4 in (6.1 cm) in length, yet males only average 2.2 in (5.5 cm).

 Interestingly, the colors also vary as well.
-Females tend to be a combination of green, white, and gray.
+Firstly, females tend to be a combination of green, white, and gray.
 Meanwhile, the males tend to be a combination of blue, white, and gray.

 Bee Hummingbird Distribution, Habitat, and Ecology

 The beautiful Bee Hummingbird inhabits only a tiny portion of the world.
-It evolved as endemic only to the archipelago of Cuba.
+Furthermore, it evolved as endemic only to the archipelago of Cuba.
 Currently, it inhabits only the main island and the Isle of Youth.

 The majority of its numbers inhabit the mogote region of the main island.
 Small populations, however, also live in western Cuba and the Zapata Swamp.